ajorgensen89/api_5/README.md

 This workspace holds the API developed, for use with connection to Project 5, for backend storage for user interface requests.<br>
 This is built to hold models and display content using React for the frontend of the project named, Project 5.<br>
-This project holds storage and responses for HTTP requests, JSON Web Tokens for authentication, permission and to tell user input apart from other user input.<br>
+This project contains storage and responses for HTTP requests, JSON Web Tokens for authentication, permission and to tell user input apart from other user input.<br>
 The Django Rest Framework replaces the use of many HTML pages and displays the information requests using the React Frontend project, Project 5.<br>